 By guest blogger and catechist Deanna Danielle

-A teacher is not so much responsible for what our students know, but more so for the seeds we plant to help them grow.
+A teacher is not so much responsible for what our students know, but all the more so for the seeds we plant to help them grow.

-Father, in the Name of Jesus and by the power and grace of the Holy Spirit, be with us, direct our paths, fill us with the riches of your grace, transform our minds with healthy balance that is good for our bodies and souls.
-Guide us with your gracious love, that we may press forward to being all that you created us to be.
+Father, in the name of Jesus, by the power and grace of the Holy Spirit, be with us, direct our paths, fill us with the riches of your grace, transform our minds with healthy balance that is good for our bodies and souls.
+Guide us with your gracious love that we may press forward to being all that you created us to be.
 In your holy name, we pray.
-Amen
+Amen.

 Read more of Deanna’s blog postings here.